Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

-\citet{Pourahmadi2019_TPS_GEP} and \citet{Pourahmadi2021_TPS_GEP} use moment-based DRO to capture short-term wind uncertainty, while relying on SP for long-term demand trends.
-A multistage SP model with reliability measures such as VaR and CVaR imposed as constraints is proposed in \citep{DaCosta2020_TPS_GEP}.
-The modality of nominal distribution is imposed as part of the ambiguity set in \citep{Pourahmadi2021_TPS_GEP} and \citep{Hu2022_EPSR_GEP}.
-A budgeted polyhedral uncertainty set is considered in \citep{Abdin2022_AE_GEP} for a multistage RO.
-A DRO with Wasserstein distance defined on the first norm is used in \citep{Guevara2020_AE_GEP, Chen2022_TPS_GEP}.
-As a middle ground between multi- and two-stage SP, an adaptive approach is presented in \citep{Basciftci2024_MSOM_GEP}, in which it considers a revision stage in the scenario tree for each investment decision to consolidate all the previous decisions in the previous stages.
+{Six of the seven studies published before 2020 use SP.
+Among the papers published after 2020, while SP remains the most common paradigm, there is a greater adoption of DRO.
+The choice of paradigm is generally consistent with the information available about uncertainty and the desired form of hedging.
+SP is commonly used when uncertainty can be represented through discrete scenarios, and RO and DRO are preferred when reliable probability distribution is unavailable}. \citet{Pourahmadi2019_TPS_GEP} and \citet{Pourahmadi2021_TPS_GEP} use moment-based DRO to capture short-term wind uncertainty, while relying on SP for long-term demand trends. \citet{DaCosta2020_TPS_GEP} {propose a} multistage SP model with reliability measures such as VaR and CVaR imposed as constraints. \citet{Pourahmadi2021_TPS_GEP} and \citet{Hu2022_EPSR_GEP} {impose} modality information of nominal distribution as part of the ambiguity set. \citet{Abdin2022_AE_GEP} consider a budgeted polyhedral uncertainty set for a multistage RO. \citet{Guevara2020_AE_GEP} and \citet{Chen2022_TPS_GEP} {use a} DRO with Wasserstein distance defined on the first norm.
+As a middle ground between multi- and two-stage SP, \citet{Basciftci2024_MSOM_GEP} {present} an adaptive approach, in which it considers a revision stage in the scenario tree for each investment decision to consolidate all the previous decisions in the previous stages.
 Finally, \citet{Garcia2025_EJOR_GEP} develop a bilevel model where the leader is a strategic investor that determines the capacity expansion to maximize its profit, and the follower is an ISO that maximizes social welfare for all market participants.

-The most frequently modeled uncertain parameters are electricity demand and wind generation, followed by solar generation.
-The uncertainty of electricity price is modeled in \citep{Zhan2016_TPS_GEP} as multi-stage SP. \citet{Moret2020_EJOR} consider uncertainty in technology lifetime, investment costs, FOM, discount rate, demand, supply, and conversion efficiencies.
+{Uncertain parameters are limited to small set of parameters.} The most frequently modeled uncertain parameters are electricity demand and wind generation, followed by solar generation. \citet{Zhan2016_TPS_GEP} {model electricity price uncertainty} as a multi-stage SP. \citet{Moret2020_EJOR} consider uncertainty in technology lifetime, investment costs, FOM, discount rate, demand, supply, and conversion efficiencies.
 In the suquel paper, \citet{Guevara2020_AE_GEP} apply a decision-tree method to identify parameters whose uncertainty has the largest impact on the problem outcome.
-These parameters are identified as import costs for natural gas, electricity, and coal, as well as heat rates of some thermal generators.
-The uncertainty of peak intercept of the linear inverse-demand curve (i.e., value of lost load) and marginal production cost is considered in \citep{Garcia2025_EJOR_GEP}.
+These parameters are identified as import costs for natural gas, electricity, and coal, as well as heat rates of some thermal generators. \citet{Garcia2025_EJOR_GEP} {consider} the uncertainty of peak intercept of the linear inverse-demand curve (i.e., value of lost load) and marginal production cost.